AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Here are a few ways you can reduce your risk as it pertains to fines and distracted-driving accidents:

 1. Enroll in distracted-driver education and training.
-Not only can distracted-driving courses mitigate accident risks11, certain auto insurance companies will offer discounts if you enroll in accredited distracted-driving courses.
-Enrolling and completing a course could give you a discount of up to roughly 10 percent with certain car insurance carriers, such as GEICO.
+Not only can distracted-driving courses mitigate accident risks, certain auto insurance companies will offer discounts if you enroll in accredited distracted-driving courses.
+Enrolling and completing a course could give you a discount of up to roughly 10 percent with certain companies, such as GEICO.

 2. Become familiar with local and state laws.
 Since legislation varies, you should be familiar with the laws in your county or municipality before you get behind the wheel.
 If you have a teenager who drives, inform them of the rules in graduated licensing systems and bans in your area.